codership/galera/Docs_tommi/python3/source/configurationtips.rst

 can also be used as suboptimal in a multi-master setup.

 --------------------------
-  Optimizing GCache Size
+  Customizing GCache Size
 --------------------------
-.. _`Optimizing GCache Size`:
+.. _`Customizing GCache Size`:

 .. index::
    pair: Configuration Tips; gcache.size